 One feature a good chunk of the internet didn’t seem too excited about was the addition of the Dynamax mechanic.
 In a similar vein to Mega Evolution and Z-Moves, one Pokémon per battle can undergo a Dynamax transformation that significantly increases their size.
 Dynamax transformations only last three turns (thank goodness) and upgrade the Pokémon’s attacks with extra power and additional effects.
 Gym Battles, which return from Pokémon X and Y, now feature Dynamax transformations.

 The Pokémon developers have been on a bit of a dangerous streak for the past several years.
-X and Y introduced Mega Evolution, Sun and Moon introduced Z-Moves, and Sword and Shield will introduce Dynamax tranformations.
+X and Y introduced Mega Evolution, Sun and Moon introduced Z-Moves, and Sword and Shield will introduce Dynamax transformations.
 Think about a competitive match in Sword and Shield.
 Just one trainer will be able to use all of the following mechanics on one team:

 - A Pokémon that can Mega Evolve